33rd Annual ITA Workshop and Annual Meeting

 Moderator: Ank Santens, Workshop Co-Chair

-- Prof. Catherine Rogers, Università Bocconi & Queen Mary, Milan and London
+- Prof. Catherine A. Rogers, Università Bocconi & Queen Mary, Milan and London

 - Laurent Lévy, Lévy Kaufmann-Kohler, Geneva